rmortale/camel-http-demo/README.md

 ## Deploy to Github Packages

-* Add `distributionManagement` section to pom.xml replacing with your user name or organisation and repository name
+* Add `distributionManagement` section to pom.xml replacing the placeholders with your user name or organisation and repository name

 ```bash
 <distributionManagement>